-- an appointment or removal of directors; - an approval of transactions with office holders or interested or related parties, that require shareholder approval; - an approval of a merger; - authorizing the Chairman of the board of directors or his relative to act as the company's Chief Executive Officer or act with such authority; or authorize the company's Chief Executive Officer or his relative to act as the Chairman of the board of directors or act with such authority; - any other matter that is determined in the articles of association to be voted on by way of a written ballot.
+- an appointment or removal of directors; - an approval of transactions with office holders or interested or related parties, that require shareholder approval; - an approval of a merger; - the authorization of the Chairman of the board of directors or his relative to act as the company's Chief Executive Officer or act with such authority; or the authorization of the company's Chief Executive Officer or his relative to act as the Chairman of the board of directors or act with such authority; - any other matter that is determined in the articles of association to be voted on by way of a written ballot.
 Our articles of association do not stipulate any additional matters; and - other matters which may be prescribed by Israel's Minister of Justice.